La casa de los famosos

 La casa de los famosos (English: The House of the Famous) is an American Spanish-language version of the reality television franchise Celebrity Big Brother, adaptation of Big Brother.
 The show premiered on Telemundo on August 24, 2021.

 This is the fifth adaptation of the international Big Brother format in the United States, after Gran Hermano which was also broadcast on Telemundo and English-language Big Brother broadcast on CBS.

-In May 2024, the series was renewed for a fifth season, which was later announced to be an "All-Stars" season (consisting of previous housemates).
-The season premiered on February 4, 2025.
-In May 2025, the series was renewed for a sixth season.
+In May 2025, the series was renewed for a sixth season that premiered on February 17, 2026.
+In May 2026, the series was renewed for a seventh season.

 History

 The series was announced in early 2021 during the network's upfront presentation for the 2021-22 television season.
 On July 28, 2021, Telemundo confirmed the premiere of the show for August 24, 2021 with Gabriela Spanic announced as the first participant.
 On the same day, Hoy Día announced Héctor Sandarti and Jimena Gallego as the hosts of the show.
+It is co-produced by Telemundo and Endemol Shine Boomdog, a division of Banijay.
+Francisco "Cisco" Suárez serves as executive producer alongside Pancho Calvo, with Pablo Alonso as showrunner.

 On November 16, 2021, the series was renewed for a second season, which premiered on May 10, 2022.
 On August 8, 2022, the series was renewed for a third season which premiered on January 17, 2023.

 On April 11, 2023, Telemundo renewed the series for a fourth season which premiered on January 23, 2024.
 On September 13, 2023, it was announced Héctor Sandarti would not return as host for the fourth season and was replaced by Nacho Lozano.
 On May 9, 2024, Telemundo renewed the series for a fifth season.
 On May 20, 2024, during the fourth season finale, it was announced that the fifth season will be an "All-Stars" season.
 On December 19, 2024, it was announced that Javier Poza would replace Nacho Lozano as host of the series for the fifth season.
 The fifth season premiered on February 4, 2025.
 On May 8, 2025, Telemundo renewed the series for a sixth season.
+The sixth season premiered on February 17, 2026.
+On May 7, 2026, Telemundo renewed the series for a seventh season.